evanwild/russet/README.md

 Russet is a small JavaScript library to simplify making 2D games for the web.

-It's a layer over the Canvas API that allows you to create worlds full of objects, and move cameras around in them.

-It includes a lot of stuff to make your life easier, such as:
+It includes a lot of features to make your life easier, such as:

+- Letting you create persistent worlds to place objects in
+- Translating, scaling, and rotating groups or individual shapes
+- Making cameras that can move around and zoom in/out
 - Crisp graphics on high-DPI displays
-- Drawing shapes correctly when the browser is resized
+- Scaling and translating shapes automatically when the browser is resized
-- Culling objects that aren't in the view (big performance boost)
-- Putting objects into groups to be rotated, scaled, and translated

 ## Example